samsung-cnct/k2/README.md

     - name: YOURCLUSTER
 ```

-Should should then rename the `config.yaml` file to `YOURCLUSTER.yaml`.
+You should then rename the `config.yaml` file to `YOURCLUSTER.yaml`.
 This is best practice.

 **For the rest of the discussion, we will assume that the environmental variable `${CLUSTER}` has been set to the name of your cluster.**